2004 United States presidential election: Statistical analysis

-Until 2024, this was the only presidential election since 1988 in which the Republican nominee won the popular vote with a majority, and it remains the only presidential election since 1984 in which the incumbent Republican president won a second consecutive term.
+This is the only presidential election since 1988 in which a Republican nominee won the national popular vote with a majority, and it remains the only presidential election since 1984 in which an incumbent Republican president won a second consecutive term.
 Bush became the only incumbent president to win consecutive re-election after previously losing the popular vote.
-Bush also became the first president to win the Electoral College while losing the popular vote in a previous election but later winning both the Electoral College and the popular vote in a subsequent election.
-(Note: This feat would duplicated by Republican Donald Trump in 2016 and 2024.)
 Bush is the seventh Republican to have won re-election to a consecutive term, along with Abraham Lincoln, Ulysses S. Grant, William McKinley, Dwight D. Eisenhower, Richard Nixon, and Ronald Reagan.
+Bush was also the last Republican to win a second term in the White House until Donald Trump in 2024.
 The 2004 election had the highest turnout rate among eligible voters since 1968.
 This election was one of only four U.S. presidential elections held since the Democrats and Republicans became the two major parties in which the winner did not carry any of the three Rust Belt states of Michigan, Pennsylvania, and Wisconsin; the others were 1884, 1916, and 2000, when Bush was first elected.

 This was the first presidential election since 1988 where a candidate won a majority of the popular vote.
-This was the last time a Republican candidate won the national popular vote until Donald Trump in 2024.
+Bush was the last Republican to win the popular vote until Donald Trump's election in 2024; Bush and Trump are also the only two presidents who won the Electoral College while losing the popular vote in one election who then went on to win both the Electoral College and the popular vote in a subsequent election.
 This remains the most recent presidential election in which both major party candidates flipped at least one state.
-In addition, this was one of only two elections in the 21st century in which a candidate from either party won fewer than 20 states, with the other being 2024, when Kamala Harris also won 19 states.
+In addition, this was one of only two elections in the 21st century in which a candidate from either party won fewer than 20 states, with the other being 2024, when Kamala Harris won 19 states, the same as John Kerry.
 This is the most recent instance in which both major party tickets did not include a woman or a person of color.
 This, along with the previous election would be the only ones between 1980 and 2024 where the winner won fewer than 300 electoral votes (or below 55% of the electoral college vote).
 This is also the last winning ticket that did not have Joe Biden or Donald Trump on it.